 The income and purchase price caps increase if you're buying a home in a federally designated "target area."
 These are areas that have been targeted by the government to incentivize investment, so some regulations are relaxed here, including MCC program income and price caps.

 How to Apply

-The California Housing Finance Agency suggests contacting an MCC-participating loan officer for assistance in claiming the tax credit.
-These loan officers been trained and approved by CalHFA and they can walk you through the home-buying process using the tax credit to your best possible advantage.
-Take certain records with you when you're meeting with the loan officer for the first time or have them at your fingertips when you call:
+CalHFA suggests contacting an MCC-participating loan officer for assistance in claiming the tax credit.
+These loan officers have been trained and approved by CalHFA.
+They can walk you through the homebuying process using the tax credit to your best possible advantage.

 - Bank statements

 - Employment history